CSCI 356 / Fall 2024

 James F. Kurose, Keith W. Ross

-If you have the 4th or 5th edition, that should be fine instead.
+If you have the 4th, 5th, 6th, or 7th edition, those should be fine instead.

 There will be approximately eight assignments during the semester, split evenly between written homework and coding projects / practicals.